-With the 50th anniversary of Bond upon us, and the release of Skyfall ( arguably the best 007 movie so far), I wanted to gather together all the plate numbers and registrations of all the cars in the James Bond film series.
+With the 50th anniversary of Bond upon us, and the release of Skyfall ( arguably the best 007 movie so far), We wanted to gather together all the plate numbers and registrations of all the cars in the James Bond film series up to date.

-However, at 23 films and counting, this is not something one simply 'does' in a single attempt.
-At this point I'm thinking we'll need 2 if not 3 posts to cover all the cars and plates.
-In fact this work has prompted me to re-watch all my favourite Bond films so I can be as accurate as possible; Including as many of the vehicles that Bond uses as I possibly can.
+However, at 23 films and counting, this is not something one simply ‘does’ in a single attempt.
+At this point I’m thinking we’ll need 2, if not 3, posts to cover all the cars and plates.
+In fact this work has prompted us to re-watch all my favourite Bond films so I can be as accurate as possible; Including as many of the vehicles that Bond uses as I possibly can.

 So, starting with the most revered Bond car, the Aston Martin DB5, here are the Registration Plate Numbers of the Bond Cars-part 1.